tensorflow/tfjs-website/docs/tutorials/conversion/import-saved-model.md

 3. [Session Bundle](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/session_bundle/README.md)
 4. [Tensorflow Hub module](https://www.tensorflow.org/hub/)

-All of above formats can be converted by [TensorFlow.js converter](https://github.com/tensorflow/tfjs-converter) to TensorFlow.js web friendly format, which can be loaded directly into TensorFlow.js for inference.
+All of the above formats can be converted by the [TensorFlow.js converter](https://github.com/tensorflow/tfjs-converter) into a format that can be loaded directly into TensorFlow.js for inference.

-(Note: TensorFlow has deprecated session bundle format, please migrate your models to SavedModel format.)
+(Note: TensorFlow has deprecated the session bundle format, please migrate your models to the SavedModel format.)

 ## Requirements

 The conversion procedure requires a Python environment; you may want to keep an isolated one using [pipenv](https://github.com/pypa/pipenv) or [virtualenv](https://virtualenv.pypa.io).
-To install the converter, and run following:
+To install the converter, run the following command:

 ```bash
  pip install tensorflowjs
 ```

-Importing a TensorFlow models into TensorFlow.js is a two-step process.
-First, convert an existing model to TensorFlow.js web format, and then load it into TensorFlow.js.
+Importing a TensorFlow model into TensorFlow.js is a two-step process.
+First, convert an existing model to the TensorFlow.js web format, and then load it into TensorFlow.js.

 ## Step 1.
-Convert an existing TensorFlow model to TensorFlow.js Web format
+Convert an existing TensorFlow model to the TensorFlow.js web format

 Run the converter script provided by the pip package: